algoexpt/algoexpt.github.io/randomwalks/content/series/snapshots/nightwalk/index.md

 ![A quiet cul-de-sac](20220721_231448.jpg)

-The place I live in has many "villas".
-A Korean villa is the less expensive substitute for a high-rise apartment.
-Most don't have elevators, but offer better value for money per square foot of living space.
-These houses are villas.
-They are usually quieter neighborhoods.
+The place I live in has many "villas", less expensive alternatives for a high-rise apartments.
+Many don't have elevators.
+They offer better value for money per square foot of living space.
+They are usually quieter neighborhoods, like this one.

 ![24H ice creams!](20220721_231535.jpg)